 Our picks for the best in Orlando Happy Hours!

 Dine and drink at a fraction of the regular price during happy hour at one of Orlando’s many restaurants and bars.
 From elevated pub grub to delicious gourmet small plates, these local eateries go all out with food specials to pair with specially priced cocktails.
-Here are several of our favorite Orlando happy hours:
+Here are our favorite Orlando happy hours:

 Park Avenue may get all the attention when it comes to dining in Winter Park, but nearby Orlando Avenue is a tasty alternative with new restaurants opening frequently.
 One such newcomer is The Hangry Bison, a local hangout in Winter Park Village specializing in beer, bourbon and burgers.
 Happy hour, cleverly renamed Hangry Hour, is served Monday – Thursday from 4-7pm and Friday from 4-6pm.
 Provisions include a selection of $6 appetizers alongside nine drink options ranging in price from $3-$8.